GOD-S-PROJECT/BANK-UI/README.md

 Account Creation: Users can create new bank accounts by providing a unique account number, initial deposit amount Deposit and Withdraw: Account holders can deposit funds into their accounts or withdraw funds as needed.

+# Bank App Technologies
+The code was wriiten with python programming language.
+The tkinter module in python was ued to create the application as it allows fast and easy creation of graphic user interface applications like this one